M1z23R/ESP8266-EvilTwin/README.md

 Use this tool only on networks that you have permission for.

-I would like to point out that the project is in a very early stage and that compiling isn't possible at the moment due to the fact that I've modified https://github.com/me-no-dev/ESPAsyncWebServer a bit and even SDK.
+I would like to point out that the project is in a very early stage and that compiling isn't possible at the moment due to the fact that I've modified https://github.com/me-no-dev/ESPAsyncWebServer a bit and even.
 I'll write a full tutorial on how to set everything up once I write everything down.

 Note: I don't know anything about licenes, copyrights, etc.